-For purposes of the means test, your current monthly income (CMI) is the average monthly income you receive from all sources during the full six-month period preceding your filing date.
-For instance, if you plan to file your bankruptcy paperwork on November 20, 20xx, you’d include all income received starting May 1, 20xx, and continuing through October 31, 20xx.
+For the means test purposes, your current monthly income (CMI) is the average monthly income you receive from all sources during the full six-month period preceding your filing date.
+For instance, if you planned to file your bankruptcy paperwork on November 20, 2020, you'd include all income received starting May 1, 2020, and continuing through October 31, 2020.